Logical Relations as Types: Proof-Relevant Parametricity for Program Modules: Introduction

 Following the methodology pioneered (in another context) by \citet{orton-pitts:2016}, we axiomatize the structure required to work synthetically with phase separated proof-relevant logical relations (``parametricity structures''): in \cref{sec:paramtt}, we specify a dependent type theory \PSTT{} in which every type can be thought of as a parametricity structure.\footnote{The type theory of synthetic parametricity structures will turn out to be the internal language of a certain topos $\XTop$, to be defined in \cref{sec:topos}.} To substantiate the view of \emph{logical relations as types} we extend \PSTT{} with the following constructs:

 \begin{enumerate}

-\item A proof-irrelevant proposition $\SynOpn$ called the \emph{syntactic open}; then, given a synthetic parametricity structure $A$, we may project the \emph{syntactic part} of $A$ as $\MSyn{A} = \prn{\IHom{\SynOpn}{A}}$.
-It is easy to see that $\MSyn$ defines an lex (finite limit preserving) idempotent monad, and furthermore commutes with dependent products; a modality defined in this way is called an \emph{open modality}.
+\item A proof-irrelevant proposition $\SynOpn$ called the \emph{syntactic open} that splits into two disjoint parts $\SynOpn = \LOpn\lor\ROpn$ corresponding to the left and right components of binary parametricity.
+Then, given a synthetic parametricity structure $A$, we may project the \emph{syntactic part} of $A$ as $\MSyn{A} = \prn{\IHom{\SynOpn}{A}}$.
+It is easy to see that $\MSyn$ defines a lex (finite limit preserving) idempotent monad, and furthermore commutes with dependent products; a modality defined in this way is called an \emph{open modality}.
 Then, a parametricity structure $A$ is called \emph{purely syntactic} if the unit $\Mor{A}{\MSyn{A}}$ is an isomorphism.

 \item A proof-irrelevant proposition $\StOpn$ called the \emph{static open}; then, given a synthetic parametricity structure $A$, the \emph{static part} of $A$ is projected by $\MSt{A} = \prn{\IHom{\StOpn}{A}}$, and a \emph{purely static} parametricity structure $A$ is one for which $\Mor{A}{\MSt{A}}$ is an isomorphism.